 Afterwards, start building a lifetime of laughter together (Is it too soon to discuss the future?
 You think we're rushing things?) at Firehouse Theater with The Bit Players, Rhode Island's award-winning improv comedy troupe.
 Shows are modeled after Whose Line Is It Anyway, are BYOB and typically last one hour and 45 minutes.

-End the night with drinks around the corner at Salvation Cafe on Broadway, a vibrant eatery decorated with local thrift shop finds and boasting dishes ranging from Asian and Indian to Mexican and Spanish.
+End the night with drinks around the corner at Cabana on Broadway, a vibrant eatery celebrating classic New England with a spicy Caribbean twist.

 Firehouse Theater, 4 Equality Park Place, Newport